cianjinks/cianjinks.github.io/_posts/2020-03-23-hacktrinity-ctf-write-up.md

 ### CHAD

 This challenge was another of the so-called simple challenges and simply acted as a tutorial for setting up the instances service used for some of the challenges.
+Once setup the flag is found by visiting the given URL.

 {: .box-note}
-**Flag:** HackTrinity{well_that_was_easy}
+**Flag:** HackTrinity{rutabaga_span_id_tortellini}

 ### Trivia - Unknown